digitallawyer/openlegaldictionary/_definitions/fellow-servants.md

 permalink: "/definitions/fellow-servants.html"
-body: "“The decided weight of authority is to the effect that all who serve the same master, work under the same control, derive authority and compen-satlon from tlie same common source, and are engaged ln the same general business, though it may be ln different grades or departments of it, are fellow-servants, who take the risk of each other’s negligence.”
+body: "“The decided weight of authority is to the effect that all who serve the same master, work under the same control, derive authority and compen-satlon from tlie same common source, and are engaged in the same general business, though it may be in different grades or departments of it, are fellow-servants, who take the risk of each other’s negligence.”
 2 Thomp.
 Neg. p.
 1026, § 31.
 And see McAndrews v.
 Burns, 39 N. J- Law, 119; Jnstice v.
 Pennsylvania Co., 130 Ind.
 321, 30 N. E. 303; wright
   v.
 New York Cent.
 R. Co., 25 N. Y. 565; Glover v.
 Kansas City Bolt Co., 153 Mo.